pound-emu/pound/README.md

 > Do you think the commits pushed to the main and arm64 branch are a scam?
 > Do you think the development progress posted on our discord are a scam?
 > If so then simply close this browser tab and move on.
 > if you have knowlege in Arm64 architecture please come to our server and help out.
+> We have limited resources/time at the moment, if you want to contribute you are free to do so.

 ## Overview